 4) Image How Life Once Was at the Hemingway House

-Across from the lighthouse sits a beautiful two-story house with several windows and a wrap-around balcony.
+Across from the Key West Lighthouse sits a beautiful two-story house with several windows and a wrap-around balcony.

 From 1931 to 1939 the famed author Ernest Hemingway lived here and to this day nearly fifty polydactyl cats, most descendants of Hemingway’s cat Snow White, inhabit the home and garden.